jclark/satpulse/doc/quickstart.md

 * the SatPulse daemon installed `/usr/local/sbin/satpulsed`
 * the configuration file for the daemon installed as `/usr/local/etc/satpulse.toml`
-* the systemd unit file for the daemon installed as `/etc/systemd/system/satpulse@.service`
+* the systemd service template unit file for the daemon installed as `/etc/systemd/system/satpulse@.service`
 * the SatPulse command line tool installed as `/usr/local/sbin/satpulsetool`

 ### Install from a package